 If you are a Kinsta customer you can take advantage of our free migration service.
 But some of you may prefer to do it yourself, maybe due to sensitive data or perhaps you just want to do it immediately rather than coordinating with us.
-Below are the steps on how to do a WordPress migration yourself.
+Below are a couple of options for migrating your site yourself.
 Depending on the size of your site, this can typically be done in a few hours.

-Before proceeding with your WordPress migration, we always recommend taking a backup first at your old host.
+Before proceeding with either of the options, we always recommend taking a backup first at your old host.

-Log in to https://my.kinsta.com and click on the “Sites” menu on the left-hand side.
+Log in to MyKinsta and click on the “Sites” menu on the left-hand side.

-Choose from one of our 12 Google Cloud Data Center locations.
+Choose from one of our 20 Google Cloud Data Center locations.
 Then fill in the site name.
 Please use a descriptive, one-word name without any special characters in it.
-If you are doing a manual migration, you can typically select “Don’t install WordPress” from the drop-down.

-Wait until the status of the Site goes “Live”.
-Click on “Manage” to see the details of your site.
+Wait until the status of the Site goes “Live.”
+Then click into the site.

 Open the MySQL editor (usually phpMyAdmin) and click on “Export” at the top to export your database.